Continuous Hochschild Cohomology and Formality: Continuous formality theorems for manifolds

 with $\text{Der}(P) \cong \mathbb K^n \otimes P$.

-Finally, for $X$ a complex manifold and $f \in \mathcal O_X(X)$ a global holomorphic function on $X$ we have
+\item Finally, for $X$ a complex manifold and $f \in \mathcal O_X(X)$ a global holomorphic function on $X$ we have

-\begin{proof} The proof of the first two results are similar (when $M = \mathbb R^n$) and the globalisation of the first statement can be carried out in complete analogy to Theorem \ref{HochschildFunctions}.
-We thus prove the second statement.
+\end{enumerate} \begin{proof} The proof of the first three results are similar (when $M = \mathbb R^n$) and the globalisation of the first statement can be carried out in complete analogy to Theorem \ref{HochschildFunctions}.
+We prove the second statement.
 The proof idea is very simple: We take the standard Koszul resolution of $A$ as a $A^{op} \hat \otimes A = \mathbb K[[x_1,...,x_n,y_1,...,y_n]]$-module and then twist this resolution to incorporate $f$.
 We thus consider:

 where the differential is given by